 Tests have shown that traditional tires can wear out up to 30% faster on electric vehicles, due to the powerful torque from electric motors, and the added weight from battery packs.²

 The differences with electric trucks require greater attention to a tire’s tread pattern to avoid irregular wear.
 Manufacturers are altering tread designs in various ways, including using thinner sipes to allow for more rubber on the road in order to handle the torque.

 They are also crafting special compounds to lower rolling resistance further, and cutting weight to ensure electric vehicles can maximize range and reach their destinations without running out of power.

 While these issues are fairly similar to what fleets have to balance when making tire decisions on their existing vehicles, one new area that requires special consideration with electric trucks is noise.

-The near-silent motors mean these vehicles are much quieter than those with traditional internal combustion engines – making excessive tire noise a new problem to solve.
-To reduce noise and provide drivers a more comfortable ride, tire makers are experimenting with tread designs that reduce groove-level vibration and air displacement, and adding foam to tires.
+The near-silent motors mean these vehicles are much quieter than those with traditional internal combustion engines.
+In essence, this makes excessive tire noise a new problem to solve.
+To reduce noise and provide drivers with a more comfortable ride, tire makers are experimenting.
+Creating tread designs that reduce groove-level vibration and air displacement, and adding foam to tires for example.

 How Halo Connect Can Assist

 It’s clear that investing in zero-emission electric vehicles will be a critical step in the coming years to reduce emissions, but they will not be widely adopted if they do not deliver competitive sustainability and financial benefits.

 The expected lifetime value of these more expensive trucks will immediately begin eroding.
 This is given the absence of fleets choosing the right tires and ensuring they are properly inflated at all times.
 Any benefits will also be lost if tire underinflation and related maintenance issues cause unplanned downtime.